Sombr discography

-The discography of American singer-songwriter Sombr (sometimes styled in lowercase) consists of one studio album, one extended-play, and 23 singles.
-The singer, born Shane Boose, began his music career with the release of his debut single "Nothing Left To Say" in October 2021, and eventually signed with Warner Records, after which he released his debut extended-play In Another Life in September 2023.
+The discography of American singer-songwriter Sombr (sometimes styled in lowercase) consists of one studio album, one extended play, and 23 singles.
+The singer, born Shane Boose, began his music career with the release of his debut single "Nothing Left to Say" in October 2021, and eventually signed with Warner Records, after which he released his debut extended-play In Another Life in September 2023.

 In 2025, his singles "Back to Friends" (2024) and "Undressed" (2025) concurrently gained massive popularity on TikTok and entered the Billboard Global 200 and Billboard Hot 100, eventually peaking within the top 20 on both charts.
 He released his debut studio album I Barely Know Her in August 2025, preceded by the two aforementioned singles as well as two follow-up singles "We Never Dated" and "12 to 12", with the latter marking his third top 50 entry on the Global 200 and the Hot 100.
 The album reached the top ten in multiple countries, including the United States.
-As a result, he has been nominated for Best New Artist at the 2025 MTV Video Music Awards and the 68th Annual Grammy Awards.
+Following his debut album, he released "Homewrecker" in February 2026, which has entered the top ten in several countries.